mwiatrzyk/mockify/docs/source/tutorial.rst

     >>> example(0, callback)
     >>> callback.assert_satisfied()

-As you can see, we've used :meth:`mockify.engine.Expectation.times` method and called it with 0, meaning that we expect ``callback`` to be called 0 times.
+As you can see, we've used :meth:`mockify.Expectation.times` method and called it with 0, meaning that we expect ``callback`` to be called 0 times.
 Now the test looks more expressive, but as stated in the beginning, expecting something to never happen is tricky.
 No matter if we call ``example`` function,